jmoney/cidr-encoder/README.md

 $ cidr-encoder -h
 Usage of cidr-encoder:
   -calc
-        Calculate the size of the encoded file
+        Calculate the size of the encoded file.
+Reads from STDIN.
   -encode
-        Encode the CIDRs
+        Encode the CIDRs.
+Reads from STDIN.
   -name string
-        The file base name to use as the ACL file name(e.g test.acl name is test) -search string
+        The file base name to use as the ACL file name(e.g test.acl name is test).
+  -search string
-        Search for a IP in the CIDRs
+        Search for a IP in the CIDRs.
 ```

 `-calc`, `encode`, and `search` are all mutually exclusive but the priority in the event that all are specified are `calc` then `encode` then `search`.